Honda Clock Spring Replacement Guide

 When installing a new clock spring, ensure it is in the center.
 You can verify this before installation.

 Turn the clock spring to the right until you feel resistance.
-Now, count how many turns it takes to rotate the clock spring to the left.
+Count how many turns it takes to rotate the clock spring to the left.
 If it took six full turns, divide by 2.

 From a full turn, the position comes back three full revolutions.
 This will be the center.
 The clock spring needs to have three full left or right turns available.
-Otherwise, the clock spring will get damaged shortly after it is installed.
+Otherwise, it will be damaged shortly after it is installed.

 SRS Light and Steering Angle Sensor Calibration